 Most of this cloth is woven 54" wide, meaning the width of the cloth will be split and joined to create your kilt.
 There will be a hidden seam in the center rear pleats.
 This is a common practice on most modern day kilts, but if you want to avoid it, House of Edgar's heavyweight range is woven single width (30" wide), as is the cloth for our Heirloom kilts.
 These kilts will not require the cloth to be cut and joined, so there will be no hidden seam in your kilt.

-Each order page below will show you what tartans are stocked in the individual ranges by both mills.
+The order page will show you what tartans are stocked in the individual ranges by both mills.
 Click here to open a comprehensive master list of all heavy and regimental weight cloth stocked by the Scottish mills.

 HOUSE OF EDGAR

-HEAVYWEIGHT RANGE: A selection of tartans woven in 16 oz weight worsted wool.
+A smaller selection of tartans woven in 16 oz weight worsted wool.
 This fabric is woven with a traditional kilting selvage, and is also woven single width, so there will be no seam in your kilt.
-Prices begin at $375 for kilts in this cloth.

 The below images are only some of the standard kilts I have made for my clients over the years.
 Please feel free to contact me with questions about your kilt.